-Steam might be the face of PC gaming now, but it didn't shoot to success overnight.
-The digital storefront has changed dramatically over the years, evolving from a simple portal for Counter-Strike 1.6 to a hub where you can buy games, review them, and even participate in their development—if you're not too busy selling hats, cards, and in the community marketplace.
+This week marks Steam's 15th birthday, and while it might be the face of PC gaming now, it didn't shoot to success overnight.
+The digital storefront has changed dramatically over the years, evolving from a simple portal for Counter-Strike 1.6 to a hub where you can buy games, review them, and even participate in their development—if you're not too busy selling hats, cards, and $400 knives in the community marketplace.
 Let's turn back the clock and look at how far the ubiquitous platform has come.

 The release of Half-Life 2 is arguably the reason Steam is what it is today, and the game's dominance of the storefront reflects that.
 Valve didn't want you to forget: to play the universally-acclaimed shooter, you had to sign up for Steam, too.

 Ragdoll Kung Fu and Darwinia become the first non-Valve games to hit Steam.
-This is big news, marking the platform's shift from being essentially a downloader and server browser to a fully-fledged store.
+This was big news, marking the platform's shift from being essentially a downloader and server browser to a proper store.